Modified general relativity: The conserved energy-momentum tensor

 \section{The conserved energy-momentum tensor $ T_{\alpha\beta} $}

-The invariance of the action functional describing gravity, it's self-energy-momentum and total matter fields under the symmetry of diffeomorphisms demands a symmetric divergenceless energy-momentum tensor This follows from an analysis of each term in the action functional $ S $ defined in (\ref{S}).
+The invariance of the action functional $S=S^{F}+S^{EH}+S^{G}$ under the symmetry of diffeomorphisms demands a symmetric divergenceless energy-momentum tensor This follows from an analysis of each term in the action functional $ S $.
 The action $ S^{EH} $ is independently invariant under a diffeomorphism.
-Variation of the action $ S^{F} $ with respect to the metric contains only $ \tilde{T}^{\alpha\beta} $ because the variations of $ S^{F} $ with respect to each field and its derivatives vanish with the corresponding Euler-Lagrange equations.
-Variation of $ S^{G} $ with respect to the metric yields $ \varPhi^{\alpha\beta} $.
-Therefore, we can write where $b=\frac{c^{3}}{16\pi G}$.
+Variation of the action $ S^{F} $ with respect to the inverse metric generates the symmetric energy-momentum tensor $\tilde{T}_{\alpha\beta}$ for gravity minimally coupled to ordinary matter.
+The variations of $ S^{F} $ with respect to each field and its derivatives vanish with the corresponding Euler-Lagrange equations.
+Variation of $ S^{G} $ with respect to the metric yields $ a\int\varPhi_{\alpha\beta}\delta g^{\alpha\beta}\sqrt{-g}d^{4}x $.
+Therefore, we can write where $a=\frac{c^{3}}{16\pi G}$.
 Under a diffeomorphism, the Lie derivative of the metric along a regular vector $ Y^{\beta} $ generates the infinitesimal change in the metric $\delta g_{\alpha\beta}=\nabla_{\alpha}Y_{\beta}+\nabla_{\beta}Y_{\alpha}$.
 Integrating by parts then gives which requires

 for diffeomorphisms generated by $ Y^{\beta} $.
 Equation (\ref{Tcons}) is the local description of the conservation of energy and momentum in a modified theory of GR described by (\ref{MEQ}).
 The gravitational field has an intrinsic energy-momentum which is attributed to $ \varPhi_{\alpha\beta} $.
-Being independent of $ \tilde{T}_{\alpha\beta} $, $\frac{c^{4}}{8\pi G}\varPhi_{\alpha\beta} $ provides the additional self-energy-momentum of the gravitational field necessary to complete the source $ T_{\alpha\beta} $ of the geometry of spacetime. $\varPhi_{\alpha\beta} $ completes the Einstein equation and leaves it intact in form:
+Being independent of $ \tilde{T}_{\alpha\beta} $, $\frac{c^{4}}{8\pi G}\varPhi_{\alpha\beta} $ provides the additional local energy-momentum of the gravitational field necessary to complete the source $ T_{\alpha\beta} $ of the geometry of spacetime.